IceWhaleTech/ZimaDocs/source/docs/Small-body-Big-applications-OMV-First-Experience.md

 ![Omv System with-casaos ](/images/Small-body-Big-applications-OMV-First-Experience/Omv-system-with-casaos1.jpeg)

-**c)** Enter CasaOS home page, users can easily enjoy our customized Docker application collection
+**c)** Enter CasaOS home page, and users can easily enjoy customized Docker application collection.

 ![Omv System with-casaos ](/images/Small-body-Big-applications-OMV-First-Experience/Omv-system-with-casaos2.jpeg)

 # Summary

-**As a Debian Linux-based network attached storage (NAS) solution for a home environment or small office, OMV's system is small enough to help users meet their daily needs with its own plug-in library, plus a large Docker library and our user-tailored CasaOS, compared to other large NAS systems on the market such as Synology, QNAP and UNAS.**
+**AAs a Debian Linux-based network attached storage (NAS) solution for a home environment or small office, OMV's system is small enough to help users meet their daily needs with its own plug-in library, plus a large Docker library and our user-tailored CasaOS, compared to other large NAS systems on the market such as Synology, QNAP and UNAS.**

 [![Discord Card](https://discordapp.com/api/guilds/884667213326463016/widget.png?style=banner2)](https://discord.gg/knqAbbBbeX)